top of page

 All Hedgehog owners already know, Hedgehogs can be very fussy.
 Many, adamantly refuse to eat certain prepared foods, certain fruits, veggies and even treats.
 You may need to be patient when offering new food items to your pet.
 For very fussy Hedgehogs, I find the best way to coax them into trying new food items is to keep offering it at regular scheduled times.

 For so many reasons we feel that prepared premium quality cat foods are a better choice when considering what to feed Hedgehogs.
-Hedgehogs thrive on a diet similar to that of a carnivore, which consists mostly of protein that they get from consuming other animal matter.
+Hedgehogs thrive on a diet like that of a carnivore, which consists mostly of protein that they get from consuming other animal matter.
 Typically, insectivores and carnivores do not eat grain.
 However, some Hedgehogs occasionally do eat a bit more fruit and vegetable matter than some of the other types of other insectivores & carnivores.

 We recommend a premium high quality, fish protein based, grain free and low fat cat food that is age appropriate.